matverv/enbs-survival-tutorial/README.md

 # Expected Net Benefit of Sampling for Survival Data : A Tutorial
 This GitHub repository contains the R code and analysis scripts accompanying the paper:
-- Calculating the Expected Net Benefit of Sampling for Survival Data: A Tutorial and Case Study.
+- Vervaart et al. Calculating the Expected Net Benefit of Sampling for Survival Data: A Tutorial and Case Study.
 2024.

 ## Repository Structure